 It also is our desire to provide engaging learning opportunities for our students that not only build knowledge but instill a joy of learning that will last a lifetime.
 Some special features of kindergarten include

-A few of the extra special activities during the kindergarten year include: a Hibernation Celebration where students dress as bears, go on a treasure hunt, have boat races, and make a variety of art projects related to this theme; The 100th Day of School Celebration where students participate in a 100th Day Museum Exhibition, make crazy 100th Day hats, and enjoy a variety of 100th Day learning activities; and Our Gingerbread Man Unit where students read a variety of Gingerbread Man Stories, make theme-related art projects and crafts, complete a STEM project, and reinforce introduced concepts through a surplus of Gingerbread Man stations or centers.
-Kindergarteners participate in Grandparents’ Day, the whole school Christmas concert, and end the school year with a special graduation program.
-Full-day kindergarten students have a fourth grade reading buddy that they pair up with one afternoon each week.
-Field trips include Basses’ Pumpkin Farm, the Charles Horwitz Planetarium, a play/musical, Equitate Riding Stable, and Ebert’s Greenhouse.
+A few of the extra special activities during the kindergarten year include: a Hibernation Celebration where students dress as bears, go on a treasure/treat hunt, design caves, and make a variety of art projects related to how animals prepare for winter; the 100th Day of School Celebration where students participate in a 100th Day Museum Exhibition, make crazy 100th Day hats, and enjoy a variety of 100th Day learning activities; a Gingerbread Man Unit where students read a variety of Gingerbread Man stories, make theme-related art projects and crafts, complete a STEM project, and reinforce introduced concepts through a surplus of Gingerbread Man stations or centers.
+Kindergarteners participate in Grandparents' Day, the entire school Christmas Concert, and end the school year with a special graduation program.
+Full-day students have a fourth grade reading buddy that they are paired up with an afternoon each week.
+Field trips include Basses' Pumpkin Farm, the Charles Horwitz Planetarium, a play/musical, Equitate Riding Stable, and Ebert's Greenhouse.

 Technology is used as a limited instructional tool at our level.
 Short educational video clips are shown on our Promethean Boards to introduce or reinforce concepts. iPads are used 3 times a year for MAPS Testing and during the fourth quarter for Accelerated Reader Testing.